soywod/kronos.vim/README.md

 ### Context

 The context filters tasks by a list of tags.
-Once setup:
+Once set up:

 - You will see only tasks containing at least one tag of your context
 - When you [create](#create) a task, all tags in your context will be assigned to it

-To setup a context, press `gc` (for `go to context`), and type all tags you want in your context (separated by spaces).
+To set up a context, press `gc` (for `go to context`), and type all tags you want in your context (separated by spaces).
 Typing an empty context removes it:

 ![Set